jbehneKSU/DiscordBot-Team1/README.md

 ### Gemini AI Matchmaking
 The Gemini method takes the same player list and creates a prompt by translating the list into a JSON string.
 The output back from Gemini is specified in JSON as well and is parsed back out to create the Team classes.

->[!CAUTION]
-In its current form, the prompt has been unreliable in both following preferences AND adhering to the allowabled difference between opposing lane tiers.
-Better prompt engineering may be necessary to improve results.

 ### How Tier Calculations Work
 As noted in the "How to setup the Discord Bot" and the "Database" section above, the League of Legend ranks are mapped to a tier score in the .env file.